magicctf/webpage-source/magicctf/content.md

 Advanced TNT(tnta)
 ------------------

-A well-known and quite popular mod by KGM, modified by LMD.
+A well-known and quite popular mod by KGM, modified by LMD(**Added particle effect and improved knockback, tweaked throwing, improved blenders**).
 Fast due to the use of `VoxelManip`.

 It adds lots of explosives :